-Skadden has significant experience in advising and defending clients in matters involving the federal False Claims Act (FCA) and various state and municipal equivalents.
+Skadden offers significant experience in advising and defending clients in matters involving the federal False Claims Act (FCA) and analogous state and municipal equivalents, including the proper handling of allegations or issues raised by those seeking whistleblower protection.
 The firm’s reach, depth and experience provide the ready capability to perform fact-finding and analysis in connection with complex business matters in any jurisdiction in which our clients deal with the government.
-Skadden is uniquely positioned to assist clients in navigating the legal landscape when business conduct results in concurrent criminal, civil and/or administrative proceedings that require a strategically coordinated response.

 Although FCA litigation once was almost the exclusive province of the federal government, the Deficit Reduction Omnibus Reconciliation Act of 2005 provided financial incentives for states to adopt their own versions of the FCA.
-At least 31 states and the District of Columbia now have false claims statutes, with many focusing on health care.
-In addition, at least six cities and counties have adopted versions of the FCA.
-For example, one case based on California’s FCA resulted in a $241 million settlement.
+At least 30 states and the District of Columbia now have false claims statutes, with many focusing specifically on health care.
+In addition, at least eight cities and counties have adopted versions of the FCA.